 Native growing southernwood herb plant can be found in regions of Spain and Italy and has since been naturalized in the United States where it grows wild.
 This member of Asteraceae is related to European wormwood or absinthe.

-Southernwood Artemisia (Artemisia abrotanum) is a woody, perennial herb with gray-green, fern-like leaves that, when crushed, emits a sweet lemony aroma.
+Southernwood Artemisia (Artemisia abrotanum) is a woody, perennial herb with gray-green, fern-like leaves that, when crushed, emit a sweet, lemony aroma.
 This gray-green foliage is slightly haired, growing less so as the season progresses.
 Leaves are small, alternate with yellow-white dioecious flowers that bloom in late summer in southern regions.
-Artemisia grown in northern areas rarely flowers.
-Southernwood herb plants grow to a height of between 3 and 5 feet tall with a spread of about 2 feet across.
+Artemisia that is grown in northern areas rarely flowers.
+Southernwood herb plants grow to a height of between 3 and 5 feet (1-1.5 m.) tall with a spread of about 2 feet (61 cm.) across.

 How to Grow Southernwood Artemisia

-Growing southernwood is usually cultivated for its essential oil, which contains absinthol and is used in herbal teas, potpourris or medicinally.
+Southernwood is usually cultivated for its essential oil, which contains absinthol and is used in herbal teas, potpourris, or medicinally.
 The young shoots were used to add flavor to pastries and puddings, while branches were used to dye wool a deep yellow hue.

 When used in a potpourri or sachet, ancient cultural myth implies that southernwood’s aroma will summon one’s beloved.
 Maybe it won’t summon your beloved; in any case, southernwood plant is a unique specimen to add to the home gardener’s collection in the herb garden.